takaT-toho/intelligent-knowledge-distiller/README.md

     ```bash
     npm install
     ```
-3. Create a `.env` file in the root directory by copying `.env.example` (if it exists) or creating it from scratch.
-Then, set your API keys:
+3. Create a `.env.local` file in the root directory by copying `.env.example` (if it exists) or creating it from scratch.
+Then, set your API keys as needed.
     ```
+    # Required if using Gemini
     GEMINI_API_KEY="YOUR_GEMINI_API_KEY"

+    # Used for OpenAI if not set in the UI
     OPENAI_API_KEY="YOUR_OPENAI_API_KEY"
     ```
+    **Note**: The OpenAI API key can also be entered directly in the settings UI.
+The key provided in the UI will override the one in the `.env.local` file.
 4. Run the development server:
     ```bash
     npm run dev